qmk/qmk_firmware/keyboards/ergodox/readme.md

     in the top right corder.

   - Click the button in the Teensy app to download the firmware.

+To flash with ´teensy-loader-cli´:

+  - Build the firmware with `make keymapname`, for example `make default`

+  - Run ´<path/to/>teensy_loader_cli -mmcu=atmega32u4 -w ergodox_ez_<keymap>.hex´

+  - Press the Reset button by inserting a paperclip gently into the reset hole in the top right corder.

 ## ErgoDox Infinity